Education

 To advance the education of the general public in the history and appreciation of African American music and culture by:

-- the protection and preservation of an archive of material related to the music of peoples of African descent, including African American music and culture in general and Blues in particular; to make this accessible for the public benefit in a resource centre.
+• The protection and preservation of an archive of material related to the music of peoples of African descent, including African American music and culture in general and Blues in particular; to make this accessible for the public benefit in a resource centre.

-- the presentation of public recitals and lectures featuring African American music
+• The presentation of public recitals and lectures featuring African American Music.

-We believe that participation through performance can be one of the key factors in the development and maintenance of a life-long enthusiasm for music making.
-This in turn, can lead to the desire for deeper understanding of the cultural history and context that formed the music.
+The EBA has developed an educational programme for children, young people and adults that seeks to encourage participation and engage interest in all aspects of African American music and culture.
+We believe that participation through performance can be one of the key factors in the development and maintenance of a life-long enthusiasm for music-making.
+This, in turn, can lead to the desire for a deeper understanding of the cultural history and context that formed the music.
 To further our objectives we:

-- Offer a teaching, lecture and seminar programme for schools, community groups, colleges and universities
+• Offer a teaching, lecture and seminar programme for schools, community groups, colleges and universities.

-- Provide resource materials for student use
+• Provide access to resource materials for student use.

 Schools